Xfers/docs/source/index.md

        "account_no" : "039-312-3432-3",
        "bank_abbrev" : "DBS",
        "amount" : "50.0",
+       "fees" : "0.0",
+       "express" : "false",
        "status" : "processing"
     }
 }
 ```

 This will make a withdrawal request to the bank account given, provided that your account have sufficient available balance.

+Set to 'express' to true to have withdrawal arrive within 24 hrs(additional fees applies).
+Standard withdrawal takes 2-3 business day to arrive at recipient bank.

 #### HTTPS Request